lcarsde/lcarswm/readme.md

 ## Known issues
 * Video players crash displaylink driver when using lcarswm
 * The frame window is drawing over the background and not scaling with popups
-* IDEA popups cause loss of keyboard focus in main window when they close

 ## To do
 * Configuration for application key bindings